Zion Hubbard

 The College of Lib Arts & Sci

-Zion Hubbard is a student at Arizona State University currently majoring in Biological Sciences with an emphasis in cellular technology biology.
-He is currently a part of the School of Life Sciences Undergraduate Research (SOLUR) program doing research under Dr. Holechek.
+Zion Hubbard is a student at Arizona State University, currently majoring in Biological Sciences.
+He is currently a part of the School of Life Sciences Undergraduate Research (SOLUR) program, conducting research under Dr. Susan Holechek.
+Through the SOLUR program, he is a Scholar researcher.
+Through the 4+1 Accelerated Master's program, Zion is working on his Master's Thesis project, studying hygienic behavior in Honeybees to reduce the susceptibility of RNA viruses transmitted by the parasitic Varroa mite.

 - Bioinformatics